mukul-mehta/Atlan-Intern-Challenge/README.md

 Instead of sending a request to /exNo/stopUpload, we could make a frontend using JSJS which shows a progress bar.
 On pressing a stop button, the process terminates rather than having to send a request to do so.

+#### Heroku Deployment isn't working
+I tried deploying the app on heroku using the Docker image but couldn't complete the deployment process.
+The process shouldn't take too much time though since the docker container is working as expected.

 #### Deploy on a Kubernetes cluster

 I started reading up about Kubernetes and did the tutorial on their website but I couldn't create a cluster and deploy this application to the cluster.